-Metal Saga is a free-form RPG with only the barest of storyline to follow.
+Metal Saga is a PS2 entry in the Metal Max franchise.
+Developed by Crea-Tech, it was published in North America by Atlus USA in 2006.
+The game is a free-form RPG with only the barest of storyline to follow and multiple endings.
 The player's goal is mainly to explore, find new cities, fight new monsters, and salvage new tanks.
 Posted bounties on especially dangerous criminals will clue the player into to events and boss fights they can find.

 At the start of the game the main character can choose from being a hunter or a mechanic, but it's only possible to play as a hunter.
 The hunter is a Jack-of-Trades in the Metal Saga world, skilled at combat and a gun-for-hire to anyone who can pay the price.
 His skills tend towards status related buffing and fleeing/avoiding combat.
 He can also call down an orbital laser strike.
 He can equip almost every weapon.

 Both of the Hunter's childhood friends are mechanics, and one of them will take up the party's second character slot.
 The mechanic provides the vital service of quick in-combat fixes to tanks.
 They can repair broken parts, restore armor plates, and even restore a shut-down vehicle.
 They can equip wrenches and some guns.

 Even more than the hunter these characters focus on offense.
 The Hunter will have a choice of two characters for this slot, Rashid and Charlene.
 Rashid can equip swords, while Charlene uses heavy duty firearms.
 Their skills focus on all out attack.